prebid/prebid.github.io/cookies.md

 - Ad Server related: GoogleAdServingTest, __gads, _gat_gtag.
 There are pages which show an example ad delivered through Google Ad Manager.
 Prebid.org makes no money off of ads theser are all example ads.
 - Related to optional newletter signup: __hstc, __hssc, __hssrc, hubspotutk
 - Example Prebid.js User ID module cookie, set by code examples: _pbjs_userid_consent_data
 - Related to video examples -- we have pages which show you how to integrate various video players and Prebid.js onto your page.
-These players may set cookies in prebid.org or in their own domains.
+These players may set cookies in prebid.org.

 ## Cookies set on other Domains

 - Related to code examples -- we have pages which show various integration examples for Prebid.js using 'JSFiddle'.
-Super-helpful service, but they do set cookies.
+They set cookies in their own domain.
 - Related to video examples -- we have pages which show you how to integrate various video players and Prebid.js onto your page.
-These players may set cookies in prebid.org or in their own domains.
+These players may set cookies in their own domains.
+- Related to Consent Management -- our Consent Management platform is LiveRamp.
+They set cookies in their domain in order to track your privacy preferences.

 ## Further Reading